AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

-`setting` property is not defined but at least one of the specialized settings is, the main setting is set from the edit setting, the add setting, the search specification setting, the search results setting, the tabular setting, or the deletion confirmation setting (in that order).
+`setting` property is not defined but at least one of the specialized settings is, the main setting is set from the edit setting, the add setting, the search specification setting, the search results setting, the tabular setting, the split view setting, or the deletion confirmation setting (in that order).
 If either the edit or add setting is specified, but not both, the missing edit/add setting is set from the provided one.
 If neither is provided, or if there are any other settings missing, Ramp uses the now-defined main setting as the default.

 #### Reducing duplicated information: ####
 NOTE:  It is possible to use inheritance among sections in an `ini` file